Gabi (footballer, born 1983): Al Sadd

 Gabi moved abroad for the first time on 2 July 2018, signing a two-year contract at Qatar Stars League club Al Sadd SC.
 He partnered veteran compatriot Xavi in midfield, and won the league in their first season together.

 On 15 June 2020, Gabi left the Jassim bin Hamad Stadium.
 On 29 November, he announced his retirement aged 37.

 International career

 Gabi was selected in José Ufarte's Spain squad at the 2003 FIFA U-20 World Cup in the United Arab Emirates, finishing as runners-up to Brazil.
 He scored the first goal of their opening game, a 2–1 loss to Argentina in Sharjah.

 Coaching career

 In July 2023, Gabi was named manager of Getafe's Juvenil B squad.
 On 13 November, he took over the B team in the Segunda Federación after the dismissal of Emilio Ferreras.

 Gabi returned to Zaragoza on 17 March 2025, being appointed first-team head coach in place of Miguel Ángel Ramírez.
 He managed to avoid second-tier relegation at 51 points, but was sacked on 12 October after a poor start to the new season saw them placed bottom of the table.

+Gabi reunited with Simeone on 20 June 2026, being named in Atlético Madrid's staff as replacement to Nelson Vivas who left after eight years.